pero-ict-solutions/spree-enhanced-option-types/README.markdown

   * using 2d table of radio boxes (only when there are only 2 option types!)
 * Javascript helpers:
   * Instant updating of price based on variant selected using above methods
-  * Instand updating of number of on_hand units
+  * Instant updating of number of on_hand units
   * enabling/disabling options that don't have corresponding variant.
   * products.js override (edge spree only) for working with variant images

-Some of the functionality might not work without javascript, but much work was put to make JS as unintrusive as possible, so It should be fairly easy excercise to make it completelly JS independent.
+Some of the functionality might not work without javascript, but much work was put to make JS as unintrusive as possible, so it should be fairly easy exercise to make it completely JS independent.

 ## Credits